LandRegistry/land-registry-gulp-tasks/README.md

   'sassIncludePaths': [           // Additional search paths for node-sass
     'node_modules/land-registry-elements/src'
   ],
-  'localhost': 'localhost:8080'   // URL pointing to the running application.
+  'browsersyncPort': 3000,        // Port to run the browsersync proxy on (Defaults to 3000) 'localhost': 'localhost:8080'   // URL pointing to the running application.
 This is used by browserSync to create a live-reload proxy
 }